 Silver City Ridge Road East Sewer Line Extension

-The project extended existing municipal sewer lines to a residential area south of Silver City and has provided connections to 141 residences that were using on-site wastewater septic systems.
-Approximately 21 additional residences still need connections.
+The project extended existing municipal sewer lines to a residential area south of Silver City and has provided connections to 145 residences that were using on-site wastewater septic systems.
 Connection to the municipal sewer system protects groundwater from contamination from faulty septic systems.

-The project consists of two phases: the first phase was the extension of the main sewer collection lines and the second phase is the individual service connections to each dwelling and the proper abandonment of existing septic systems.
+The project consisted of two phases: the first phase was the extension of the main sewer collection lines and the second phase was the individual service connections to each dwelling and the proper abandonment of existing septic systems.
 Construction of the main sewer lines along six residential roads started in April 2017 and was completed by March 2018.
 Approximately 13,600 linear feet of sewer collection lines were installed during this effort.
-The second phase of the project was initiated in October 2017 and is on-going.
+The second phase of the project was initiated in October 2017 and ended in October 2019.

 Wildlife and Wildlife Habitat Restoration Projects